Mulligan Lab Research

 - genetic markers associated with host susceptibility to infection

 - antibody responses to infection

 - new vaccine strategies

 Generating vaccine-mediated protection is a complex challenge.
-As the NYU Langone Vaccine Center currently participates in phase III clinical trials of investigational vaccines for COVID-19 and clinical trials for COVID-19 prevention and treatment, the Mulligan lab aims to support vaccine development, diagnostic, and innovative treatment solutions by engaging in rigorous scientific research to fight the COVID-19 pandemic.
+Since its inception in 2018, NYU Langone’s Vaccine Center has participated in more than a dozen clinical trials, including trials that investigate new vaccines for COVID-19, yellow fever, and influenza, as well as clinical trials for COVID-19 prevention and treatment.
+The Mulligan Lab aims to support vaccine development, diagnostics, and innovative treatment solutions by engaging in rigorous scientific research to fight diseases of public health importance.